-Fees (Payable on the day of the Baptism, the amounts are uniform in all Parishes of the Greek Orthodox Archdiocese of Australia): $250 from the parents for the Archdiocese and $350 from the Godparent ($250 goes to the parish and the rest is gratuities for chanter and neokoro).
+Fees (Payable on the day of the Baptism, the amounts are uniform in all Parishes of the Greek Orthodox Archdiocese of Australia): $250 from the parents for the Archdiocese and $750 from the Godparent ($300 goes to the Parish and the rest is gratuities for Priest, Chanter and Altar assistant).

 If an adult who has not been baptized Orthodox sincerely wants to be received into the Orthodox Church, then this holy process and journey can be initiated, but it will take at least 6 months.
 You will need to get to know your Parish Priest, and write to the Archbishop, explaining why you want to be accepted into the Orthodox Church.
 Your letter to the Archbishop should start: